- A surprisingly smooth torque sensing mid-drive kit, with waterproof connectors and a slim profile

 The 48v 14Ah battery, coupled with the 500w motor is a refreshing upgrade from the common 36v 14Ah battery found on many production mid-drives.
 The larger battery capacity enables for more power to run through the motor at a given time, and if you’re disciplined enough to take it easy, then would also enjoy a greater range.
 The battery is heavier on account of this, 8 lbs on a bathroom scale, but having the battery weight mounted in the middle of the bike in a lower position, definitely mitigates the balance concerns.
 I think this kit would do well in an off-road setting based on the torque sensor, the slim motor profile and the low battery weight.
 Naturally this would be very difficult to mount on a dual suspension bike, as the middle triangle of the bike is often occupied by the suspension system.
 But, for a hard-tail application, I think this would be a great system.

 All in all I’m very impressed with the Tongsheng kit from EUNORAU.
 Along with the great motor, there is a lot of value aded with a large capacity battery, full-color display, and the throttle.
 This makes for a great system for a variety of applications.
 Aside from the inherent challenges to a kit, my only complaint is the rudimentary connections for the battery mount.
 With any kit, one must be prepared to service their own bike and be studious to be sure the system will physically fit the bike, and meet their personal needs without the ability to test it out in person.
+As always, we welcome feedback and comments below, we also just launched a EUNORAU forum section where you can connect directly with others and share your pictures, videos, and deeper questions :)

 - The torque sensor in this motor is definitely a highlight.
 It’s a great feature to have at all, but the programming and sensitivity is very comfortable and predictable